Reportage photography is like spying on people all day with their full consent!

 So what are the differences between these wedding photography styles?

-See my special prices and giveaways available for weddings booked for 2023 and 2024
+See my special prices and giveaways available for weddings booked for 2024

 1. Photojournalistic and Documentary

 These two styles can be placed together as they both generally mean the same thing.
 That you are recording or documenting the day as it happens, like a timeline of events.
 Think David Attenborough hiding in the bushes documenting the lives of Silverback Gorillas or lions out on the plains.